 The Sign-up Process

-Presently, only vendors invited to join CTX by their customers are permitted.
-Here’s how it works:
+Only vendors invited to join CTX by their customers are permitted.
+Here’s how the sign-up process works:

 - A vendor’s customer (the restaurant) will initiate the process by sending an email inviting your company to conduct business on CTX.